Masters in Business Programs

 Masters in Business Administration (MBA) programs accept students with a four-year degree in accounting, management or business; however, students might also seek to earn an MBA in order to advance their career in other disciplines.

-The goal of the MBA curriculum is to develop the organizational, leadership and communication skills required for upper management or executive positions.
-Concentrations are usually available in finance, marketing, human resources or specialized business areas.
 In an accelerated MBA program, learners usually complete prerequisites for their master's degree before taking elective courses in such areas as accounting, management and finance.
 Masters in Business Administration programs also comprise math courses in statistics, economics, econometrics and calculus.
 Other business requirements may include those in:

 - Information technology